 Surprisingly, I’ve come to appreciate the wildlife that exists around here.
 From luscious wooded areas to crystal clear mountain water, a good old New Hampshire hike is something you have to experience at least once.

 It’s even better if you can hike up to a gorgeous waterfall!
-This was my first time visiting the Flume Gorge as a fully grown adult, and it honestly gets better every time I see it.
-There’s something about a natural waterfall that just can’t be recreated.
+This was my first time visiting the Flume Gorge in New Hampshire as a fully grown adult, and it honestly gets better every time I see it.
+There’s something about a natural waterfall that just can’t be recreated in a theme park.

 This is one of my favorite waterfalls to visit in the North Conway area.
 It’s easy to hike, but still feels like you’re doing something cool and slightly dangerous (although it’s extremely safe).